 So yes, getting online reviews is actually a ranking signal with search engines.
 The more you have and the more quality they are, the better.
 Part of off-site SEO is knowing how to get your business more positive reviews and where to have them reviewed.

 The biggest things in terms of online reviews for ranking in search engines are how good your reviews are and what kind of sites you are reviewed on.

 For instance, Google isn’t going to trust you if your overall review rating is 2 stars.
 They’ll most likely show a searcher a competitor without reviews over a company that has loads of bad ones.

 The next most important one is what sites you’re reviewed on.
-Obviously you’re going to want a few Google reviews.
+Obviously, you’re going to want a few Google reviews.
 But this shouldn’t be the only place you get reviews from.
-You should also diversify and get reviews on Facebook, Angie’s List, BBB, Yellow Pages, and any other place you can tell Google customers are finding you on.
+You should also diversify and get reviews on Facebook, Angie’s List, BBB, Yellow Pages, and any other place you can tell Google where customers are finding you.

 As a good rule of thumb, I suggest having your customer give you a review on the platform they discovered you on.
-That way you don’t have to do much delegation when asking your customers to leave you a review on a specific platform.
+That way you don’t have to do many delegations when asking your customers to leave you a review on a specific platform.
 Although you do want to focus on Google and Facebook primarily.

 As the saying goes, “fish where the fish are”.